OpenVPN/openvpn/doc/man-sections/script-options.rst

   See the `Environmental Variables`_ section below for additional parameters passed as environmental variables.

+--tls-export-cert dir
+  Adds an environment variable ``peer_cert`` when calling the ``--tls-verify`` script or executing the OPENVPN_PLUGIN_TLS_VERIFY plugin hook to verify the certificate.

+  The environment variable contains the path to a PEM encoded certificate of the current peer certificate in the directory ``dir``.

 --up cmd
   Run command ``cmd`` after successful TUN/TAP device open (pre ``--user`` UID change).